B1tF8er/Notifier/README.md

 Notifications project to show S.O.L.I.D. and TDD principles in C#.

-The main idea of this project is to show how these concepts are used together to help us to write code that is easier to mantain, extend and test.
+The main idea of this project is to show how these concepts are used together to help us to write code that is easier to maintain, extend and test.

 ## Requirements ##